1. Home

 My electric bill is $290/mo

-Unless you are planning to buy land and start a solar farm, the easiest way to “make money” with solar panels is to replace another expense in your life: your electric utility bill.
-Solar panels can help you save money on your utility electricity costs by significantly reducing the amount of grid power you must purchase each month.
+Unless you are planning to buy land and start a solar farm, the easiest way to “make money” with solar panels is to replace another expense in your life: your electric bill.
+Solar panels can help you save money on electricity costs from your local utility company by significantly reducing the amount of grid power you purchase each month.

-With net metering, energy credits, and other utility solar programs (which we will explain more in-depth later) the solar power produced on your property can replace some (or all) of the grid electricity you purchase month after month for 25 years or more.
+With net metering, energy credits, tax credits, incentives, and other utility solar programs, the solar power produced on your property can replace some (or all) of the grid electricity you purchase for 25 years or more.

-Although you will still have an electric bill with solar panels to pay grid transmission fees and other overhead charges, most homeowners can recoup the upfront costs of their initial solar investment within a decade.
-After this “break-even” point (also known as the solar payback period) your solar panels will not only have “paid for themselves” in offset utility electricity spending, but they can also continue to harness the sun and generate cost-saving clean energy for another 10 to 15 years or longer.
+Although you will still have an electric bill with solar panels to pay grid transmission fees and other charges, many homeowners can recoup the upfront costs of their initial solar investment within a decade.
+After this “break-even” point (also known as the solar payback period) your solar panels will have “paid for themselves” in offset utility spending, and they can continue harnessing solar power and generating cost-saving, clean, renewable energy for another 10 to 15 years or longer.

 How “Selling” Solar Energy to the Grid Really Works

-If you’d like to make money by selling solar to the grid, unfortunately, installing a solar system on your home is not a one-way ticket to Profit Town.
-For most homeowners in the United States, you will never actually “sell” your solar to the grid, though you can be credited on your electricity bills for the power you produce.
+If you’d like to make money selling your solar power to the grid, unfortunately, installing a solar system on your home is not a one-way ticket to Profit Town.
+For most homeowners, you will never actually “sell” your solar to the grid, though you can be credited on your electric bills for the power you produce.

 Under a basic net metering model, you will only pay for the difference between your property’s solar energy production and total electricity use, otherwise known as your “net” consumption.

-Whenever your credits are redeemed, the actual dollar amount you will receive for your solar power may depend on when it was produced, the cost of local electricity, and the details of your state, city, or utility company’s net metering or net billing policy.
+Whenever your credits are redeemed, the actual dollar amount you will receive for your solar power may depend on when it was produced, the cost of local electricity, and the details of your state’s, city’s, or utility company’s net metering or net billing policy.

 See how much you can save by going solar with Palmetto